Sammyarc/Dubbly/README.md

 ## ✨ Features

 - Upload short `.mp4` or `.mov` videos
-- Automatic transcription (using OpenAI Whisper)
+- Automatic transcription (using AssemblyAI)
 - Translate transcript into 20+ languages
-- Generate AI voiceovers (ElevenLabs or AWS Polly)
+- Generate AI voiceovers (ElevenLabs)
 - Merge new audio with original video
 - Preview and download final dubbed video
 - 100% client-friendly, no login, no database